 - Samuel Whitbread Academy (Bedfordshire DPP)

 Under-16: Maximum of 12 hours contact time, starting from October and finishing by December.
-Includes one festival (Stowe).
+The programme also includes inter-regional playing opportunities.

 Coaching in the DPP is rewarding and exciting.